 Pantavisor Linux is designed for embedded Linux

-Pantavisor Linux uses LXC containers to build modular containerized embedded systems that are fully customizable and more easily managed and updated.
+Pantavisor Linux uses containers to build modular containerized embedded systems that are fully customizable and more easily managed and updated.
 It uses a Docker developer experience on top of Linux containers which means you can leverage Docker Compose files for full audibility and control over your system and application containers.
 In addition to this, Pantavisor Linux converts and runs any Docker container downloaded from the ecosystem, while still maintaining the convenient Docker root stack for portability.
 Pantavisor lets you compose a completely reproducible system out of reusable building blocks that can be shared across devices and with the greater community from Pantacor Hub.

 Tiny footprint for embedded Linux

 Pantavisor has a tiny footprint of 1MB with strict build rules.
 It can be used in any Linux device, from single-core NAND/NOR flash class devices to Raspberry Pis.
 If it’s Linux, Pantavisor runs on it.